How to create customer personas: 5 steps + template

 Customer personas improve SMM strategy

-Same here — by having user persona examples, you can connect with your customers through the channels they favor the most.
+Same here — by having an instructive user persona example, you can connect with your customers through the channels they favor the most.
 You can even break down customer personas by different platforms and address them individually in your social media strategy.

 Customer personas help create compelling ads